denoland/deploy_examples/issues/readme.md

 GITHUB_TOKEN=<token> denodeploy https://raw.githubusercontent.com/denoland/deploy_examples/issues/mod.js
 ```

-Create a personal ccess token at https://github.com/settings/tokens without any
+Create a personal access token at https://github.com/settings/tokens without any
 scopes and set the value for the variable.